 The increasing number of statutory homeless is leading to rising temporary housing costs for local authorities, particularly in London and the South East, eating-up resources which are greatly needed elsewhere.
 In the 2015 financial year, London boroughs spent £203m on temporary housing rented on a per-night basis (up from £90m in 2011).
 While councils will be refunded for some of the costs by central government – for instance through housing benefit – many local authorities say they are increasingly having to subsidise temporary accommodation.

 Councils are struggling to secure long-term leases on properties to use for temporary accommodation, so are forced into costly per-night rental agreements with significantly variable quality standards.
 Due to a lack of housing options, local authorities are also forced to house people outside the capital where they are disconnected from their established social networks – the number of homeless London families placed in temporary accommodation outside the capital has risen five-fold since 2012.

 The NAO reported that while spending by local authorities on homelessness services such as temporary accommodation has steadily increased since 2010, spending on overall housing services has fallen by 21% in real terms over the same period.

 How we will contribute to homeless housing and support

-The majority of our profits will go to homeless housing and support in London or be reinvested in the organisation so we can increase our impact over he longer term.
-Once we have accrued sufficient profits, money will be awarded to suitable homeless projects determined by our voluntary board of housing, homelessness and other experts.
+The majority of our surpluses will go to homeless housing and support in London or be reinvested in the organisation to ensure we can increase our impact over the longer term.
+Once we have accrued sufficient surpluses money will be awarded to homeless organisations / projects.

 One idea we have is to use profits to contribute to non-profit quality temporary accommodation in London to work against: